-- (1) The company may by ordinary resolution declare dividends, and the directors may decide to pay interim dividends. - (2) A dividend must not be declared unless the directors have made a recommendation as to its amount.
-Such a dividend must not exceed the amount recommended by the directors. - (3) No dividend may be declared or paid unless it is in accordance with shareholders' respective rights. - (4) Unless the shareholders' resolution to declare or directors' decision to pay a dividend, or the terms on which shares are issued, specify otherwise, it must be paid by reference to each shareholder's holding of shares in the class in respect of which the dividend is paid on the date of the resolution or decision to declare or pay it.
-All dividends shall be apportioned and paid proportionately to the amounts paid up on the shares during any portion or portions of the period in respect of which the dividend is paid; but if any share is issued on terms providing that it shall rank for dividend as from a particular date, that share shall rank for dividend accordingly. - (5) If the company's share capital is divided into different classes, no interim dividend may be paid on shares carrying deferred or non-preferred rights if, at the time of payment, any preferential dividend is in arrear. - (6) The directors may pay at intervals any dividend payable at a fixed rate if it appears to them that the profits available for distribution justify the payment. - (7) If the directors act in good faith, they do not incur any liability to the holders of shares conferring preferred rights for any loss they may suffer by the lawful payment of an interim dividend on shares with deferred or non-preferred rights.
+- (1) The company may by ordinary resolution declare dividends, and the directors may decide to pay interim dividends - (2) A dividend must not be declared unless the directors have made a recommendation as to its amount.
+Such a dividend must not exceed the amount recommended by the directors - (3) No dividend may be declared or paid unless it is in accordance with shareholders' respective rights - (4) Unless the shareholders' resolution to declare or directors' decision to pay a dividend, or the terms on which shares are issued, specify otherwise, it must be paid by reference to each shareholder's holding of shares in the class in respect of which the dividend is paid on the date of the resolution or decision to declare or pay it.
+If any share is issued on terms providing that it shall rank for dividend as from a particular date, that share shall rank for dividend accordingly

+- (5) If the company's share capital is divided into different classes, no interim dividend may be paid on shares carrying deferred or non-preferred rights if, at the time of payment, any preferential dividend is in arrear - (6) The directors may pay at intervals any dividend payable at a fixed rate if it appears to them that the profits available for distribution justify the payment - (7) If the directors act in good faith, they do not incur any liability to the holders of shares conferring preferred rights for any loss they may suffer by the lawful payment of an interim dividend on shares with deferred or non-preferred rights